loopandlearn/news/docs/index.md

 See this [Facebook post](https://www.facebook.com/share/p/14TnXGPBo17/?)

-And don't forget about the [feat/pod-keep-alive branch](#loop-feature-branches) if you use the *Loop* app.
+Note - these were pod faults, not related to the iPhone 16 problem with Atlas pods.

+* If you use the *Looop* app with an iPhone 16 and you get Atlas pods, consider using the [feat/pod-keep-alive branch](#loop-feature-branches)

 - - -

 ## OS-AID in the Literature:

-Fully closed‑loop systems: can people with type 1 diabetes just do it?
-Insights from open‑source systems by Rayhan Lal, Katarina Braune, Dana M. Lewis, Lenka Petruzelkova, Martin de Bock, and Sufyan Hussain.

 This [review article](https://link.springer.com/article/10.1007/s00125-025-06644-8) was just published in Diabetologia and includes mention of Trio.
 Please have a read and then take a moment and send it to your endo provider!

+> "Fully closed‑loop systems: can people with type 1 diabetes just do it?
+Insights from open‑source systems" by Rayhan Lal, Katarina Braune, Dana M. Lewis, Lenka Petruzelkova, Martin de Bock, and Sufyan Hussain.

 - - -